We have recently updated this page to current energy prices in the St. Joseph, MO area as of March 2014

 We rate cars in MPG Miles per Gallon.
 Knowing your cars MPG and the current cost of fuel you can calculate how much it will cost in fuel for each mile you drive.
-Most of us don’t bother to calculate the cost per mile but we do understand that the higher the MPG the better, because it will cost less to operate.
+We understand that the higher the MPG the better, because it will cost less to operate.

-However with furnaces, heat pump, electric heat, etc… The rating is in AFUE, SEER, EER, HSPF, etc… But what does that mean in dollars and cents to heat my home?
-What if I am using a heat pump or a gas furnace, which is cheaper?
-The chart above should help you understand what it means.
+Furnaces, heat pumps, electric heat, etc… are rated differently.
+Their ratings are in AFUE, SEER, EER, HSPF, etc… But what does that mean in dollars and cents to heat my home?

 Now let’s look at the different types of heating systems used.

-Electric Resistance Heat used by Electric furnaces, water heaters, dryers, hair dryers; Incandescent Light Bulbs and toasters are examples of resistance heat.
-A Watt of energy flowing through a resistance load equals 3.412 BTU’s.
+Electric Resistance Heat Electric furnaces, water heaters, dryers, hair dryers; Incandescent Light Bulbs and toasters are examples of resistance heat.
+One watt of energy flowing through a resistance load equals 3.412 Btu’s of heat.
 The electric company charges us by the Kilowatt or 1,000 watts of electricity used.
 In our area a Kilowatt cost 12.7 cents and contains 3,412 Btu's.

-Natural Gas produces 1,000 BTU’s per cubic foot.
+Natural Gas produces 1,000 Btu’s per cubic foot.
 The gas company charges us for each 100 cubic feet of gas used or CCF.
 In our area 100 cubic feet of gas costs .79 cents and contains 100,000 Btu's

-AFUE stands for Annual Fuel Usage Efficiency.
+AFUE stands for Annual Fuel Utilization Efficiency.
 OK what does that mean?
 Simply put an 80% AFUE gas furnace Natural or L.P. will produce .80 cents worth of heat for every dollar you spend, and .20 cents of your dollar goes out the flue to the birds.
-Imagine driving to the gas station and buying $5.00 worth of gas, pumping $4.00 in your cars tank and $1.00 on the ground!
+Imagine driving to the gas station and buying $10.00 worth of gas, pumping $8.00 in your cars tank and $2.00 on the ground!
 Sounds ridiculous doesn’t it?
 The lowest furnace allowable by law is 78.5% AFUE.
 Most gas water heaters are about 70% AFUE.

 Heat Pumps are 200%-450% efficient which means that they will produce $2.00-$4.50 for every dollar you spend on electricity.
 This chart doesn’t include the free hot water that geothermal heat pumps produce.
-Learn more about heat pumps check out (future page).
+Learn more about Heat Pumps & Geothermal Heat Pumps

 Check out www.onlineconversion.com where we obtained some of our information.